TerrniT/terrnit/README.md

 Frontend Developer.
 UI UX Designer
 ----------------------------------

 I've learning to code for 2 years.
-I started with Python, but have really found a passion for frontend development, presentation and design stuff
+I started with Python, but have really found a passion for frontend development, presentation and design some stuff

 * 🌍  I'm based in Ekaterinburg
 * 🖥️  See my portfolio at [my homepage](http://terrnit-homepage.vercel.app)